 2) Check for Condensation

 When it comes to repairing a leaking toilet, we recommend starting with the simplest fix first.
 That means checking for condensation build-up on your toilet bowl.
 A good way to determine whether it is actually condensation is to also check your toilet tank for signs of condensation.
+Another thing you can do to detect links is to install a water leak detector.

 If condensation does seem to be the problem, the solution is relatively simple.
 Start by using a fan to help dry the existing condensation.
 You can then attempt to equalize the temperature in the room by running a space heater near the toilet.
 This will help warm the porcelain and avoid condensation formation.